Getting Started

 To set up a production domain you must first upgrade your free subscription to a paid subscription.

-For illustration purposes, we will use a fictitious company named Secure Insurance that wants to use Criipto for authentication.
+that wants to use Criipto for authentication.
 They have both a web and a mobile application, and they want their users to be able to log in with Swedish BankID and Danish MitID.

 If you haven't already signed up for a Criipto account, feel free - it's free.

-When you signup for the first time you will be asked to create your first tenant and your first domain along with it.
+When you sign up for the first time, you will be asked to create your first tenant and your first domain along with it.
 In Criipto, a tenant is the logical isolation unit that isolates you and your data from other Criipto tenants.
 The term describes a software architecture where a single instance of the software serves multiple tenants.
 No tenant can access the instance of another tenant, even though the software may be running on the same machine.

 Tenant characteristics: